MedARC-AI/med-lm-envs/environments/biohopr/README.md

 ### Task
 - **Type**: single-turn
 - **Parser**: XMLParser(default)/ThinkParser
-- **Rubric overview**: Precision based on embedded cosine similarity of list of possible answers
+- **Rubric overview**: LLM as a Judge or Precision based on embedded cosine similarity of list of possible answers

 ### Quickstart
 Run an evaluation with default settings: